jamez2128/ppassdb/README.md

 - `-E`		For adding and encrypting text files.
 - `-D`		For decrypting text file.
 - `-L`		Lists all the added encrypted text files.
-- `-O`		Outputs the location to where all the encrypted files will be stored.
+- `-P`		Outputs the path to where all the encrypted files will be stored.

 ### Options